Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 Classes fall into three categories:
 * Ordinary classes.
-* Deferred classes.
-A **deferred class** cannot be instantiated.
+* Abstract classes.
+An **abstract class** cannot be instantiated.
 The purpose  of having such classes is to have a given behavior shared by a hierarchy of  classes and dependent on the implementation of the descendants.
 This is a way  of guaranteeing a certain base of inherited behavior common to all the classes  based on a particular deferred class.
-The C++ equivalent of a deferred CDL  class is an abstract class.
-* Generic classes.
-A **generic class** offers a set of functional behaviors  to manipulate other data types.
-Instantiation of a generic class requires that  a data type is given for its argument(s).
-The generic classes in CDL perform  the same mission as template classes in C++.
+* Template classes.
+A **template class** offers a set of functional behaviors  to manipulate other data types.
+Instantiation of a template class requires that  a data type is given for its argument(s).

-@subsubsection occt_fcug_2_a_4 Generic Classes
-Generic classes are implemented in two steps.
-First you  declare the generic class to establish the model, then you instantiate this  class by giving information about the generic types.

-#### Declaring a Generic Class

-The generic classes in Open CASCADE Technology are similar  by their intent to C++ templates with explicit instantiation.
-A generic class is declared in CDL as operating on data  items of non-fixed types which are declared as arguments of the generic class.
-It is possible to put a restriction on these data types to be of subtype of  some definite class.
-Definition of the generic class does not create new class  type in C++ terms; it only defines a pattern for generation (instantiation) of  the real classes.

-#### Instantiation of a Generic Class

-When a generic class is instantiated, its argument types are  substituted by actually existing data types (elementary types or classes).
-The  result of instantiation is a new C++ class with an arbitrary name (specified in  the instantiating declaration).
-By convention, the name of the instantiated class  is usually constructed from the name of the generic class and names of actual  argument types.
-As for any other class, the name of the class instantiating a generic  type is prefixed by the name of the package in which instantiation is declared.
-@code
-class Array1OfReal instantiates Array1 from TCollection  (Real);
-@endcode

-This declaration located in a CDL file of the *TColStd*  package defines a new C++ class *TColStd_Array1OfReal* as the instantiation of  generic class *TCollection_Array1* for *Real* values.
-More than one class can be instantiated from the same  generic class with the same argument types.
-Such classes will be identical by  implementation, but considered as two different classes by C++.
-No class can inherit from a generic class.
-A generic class can be a deferred class.
-A generic class can  also accept a deferred class as its argument.
-In both these cases, any class  instantiated from it will also be deferred.
-The resulting class can then be  inherited by another class.

-#### Nested Generic Classes

-It often happens that many classes are linked by a common  generic type.
-This is the case when a base structure furnishes an iterator.
-In  this context, it is necessary to make sure that the group of linked generic  classes is indeed instantiated for the same type of object.
-In order to group  the instantiation, you may declare certain classes as being nested.
-When generic class is instantiated, its nested classes are  instantiated as well.
-The name of the instantiation of the nested class is  constructed from the name of that nested class and name of the main generic  class, connected by ‘Of’.
-@code
-class MapOfReal instantiates Map from TCollection  (Real,MapRealHasher);
-@endcode
-This declaration in *TColStd* defines not only class  *TColStd_MapOfReal*, but also class *TColStd_MapIteratorOfMapOfReal*, which is  instantiated from nested class *MapIterator* of the generic class  *TCollection_Map*.
-Note that instantiation of the nested class is separate class,  it is not nested class to the instantiation of the main class.
-**Nested classes**, even though they are described as  non-generic classes, are generic by construction being inside the class they  are a member of.

 @subsubsection occt_fcug_2_a_5 Inheritance
 The purpose of inheritance is to reduce the development  workload.
 The inheritance mechanism allows a new class to be declared already  containing the characteristics of an existing class.
 This new class can then be  rapidly specialized for the task in hand.
 This avoids the necessity of  developing each component “from scratch”.